DavidKyong/c0523-code-solutions/css-pseudo-classes/css-psuedo-classes-quiz-notes.md

 - What is a pseudo-class?
 A pseudo-class is a selector that selects elements that are in a specific state.
 They target some bit of your document that is in a certain state, behaving as if you had added a class into your HTML
 - What are CSS pseudo-classes useful for?
+They help with action based moves, such as hovering, clicking, changing material based on already being "activated"

 ## Notes